antmicro/kenning/docs/source/json-scenarios.md

 }
 ```

-The only mandatory parameter here is `model_path`, which points to the file with the model.
+The only mandatory parameter here is `model_path`, which points to a file containing the model.
 It is a required argument.

-The `dataset` used here is `PetDataset` - as previously, it is provided in a module-like format (`kenning.datasets.pet_dataset.PetDataset`).
+The `dataset` used here, is `PetDataset`.
+Like previously, it is provided in a module-like format (`kenning.datasets.pet_dataset.PetDataset`).
 The parameters here are specified in `kenning.core.dataset.Dataset` (inherited) and `kenning.core.dataset.PetDataset`:

 ```python
 arguments_structure = {